Climate protection and sustainability are key aspects of our company’s DNA

 Alongside electricity, the heating energy turnaround also places a crucial role for us.
 After all, one third of all CO2 emissions in Germany result from the generation and use of heating energy.
 That is why we are building on Green Heat and also making our heating energy supply CO2-free – renewable, sustainable and secure.
 Today, around 30 percent of our district heating in Mannheim already comes from climate-neutral energies.

 “Climate protection and sustainability are key aspects of our DNA.
-Our company will be climate neutral by 2050 at the latest.
+MVV has set itself the goal of climate neutrality and is guided by a 1.5 degree path.

 As milestones along the way, we have set clear and transparent climate and sustainability targets enabling us to measure our performance at all times.
 Our customers and partners can rely on this.”